 If you have been subjected to poor medical care, due to discrimination based on race, disability, or sex, this is viewed as a breach of Article 14.

-How Do You Use the Human Rights Act to Support a Hospital Negligence Case?
+How is the Human Rights Act used to support a hospital negligence case?